-This section of the Reference Part offers overview of all types of exercises which are found in the Use of English part of the exam.
-There is a separate sub-section devoted to each type of the exam tasks, offering a set of exam tips and strategies as well as a selection of exercises that help the students to apply the strategies in practice.
+This section of the Reference Part offers overview of the most common types of exercises which are found in the Use of English part of the exam.
+There is a separate sub-section devoted to each type of exam task, offering a set of exam tips and strategies as well as a selection of exercises that help the students to apply the strategies in practice.
 The last exercise in each section is a typical exam task.